Programmer Analyst: Job Description, Duties and Requirements

 Programmer Analyst Job Duties

 After a computer system has been decided upon, programmer analysts may design the software programs for the new system and then translate the designs into various programming languages for the computer to follow.
-Programmer analysts are usually responsible for testing software to ensure there are no problems and to debug programs whenever problems arise.
+Programmer analysts are usually responsible for testing software to ensure there are no problems and debugging programs whenever problems arise.

 As an important part of their job, programmer analysts are expected to stay abreast of new technology trends in order to incorporate any relevant applications to existing systems.
 They can do so by reading technology publications, joining professional organizations, attending seminars and maintaining good relationships with vendors.